songssssss/GCP-PDE-preparation/study_material/others/ai_ml_terminologies.md

 - Decompose values to parts
 	- Ex: From date extract year, month and day

+Certainly!
+Let's delve into the concepts of **crossed feature columns** and **bucketization of a continuous feature**.
+Both are techniques used in feature engineering to improve the performance of machine learning models.

+### C. Crossed Feature Columns

+**Crossed feature columns** involve creating new features by combining two or more existing features.
+This technique is particularly useful for capturing interactions between features that might be important for predicting the target variable.

+#### Explanation:

+1. **Concept**:
+   - Crossing features means creating a new feature that represents the interaction between two or more features.
+For example, if you have features `A` (e.g., age) and `B` (e.g., gender), crossing these features could create a new feature like `A_B`, which combines `age` and `gender` into a single feature representing different age-gender combinations.

+2. **Why Use Crossed Features?**:
+   - **Interaction Effects**: Sometimes, the relationship between features can provide valuable information that individual features alone cannot.
+For instance, the effect of age on purchasing behavior might differ between genders.
+   - **Non-linearity**: Crossed features help capture non-linear relationships between features that a simple linear model might miss.

+3. **Implementation**:
+   - **One-Hot Encoding**: In many implementations, crossed features are one-hot encoded, turning each unique combination of feature values into a binary column.
+   - **Embedding**: In some models, especially neural networks, crossed features might be represented as embeddings to reduce dimensionality and capture interactions in a more compact form.

+4. **Example**:
+   - If you have two categorical features, `Country` (with values like 'USA', 'Canada') and `Product` (with values like 'Electronics', 'Clothing'), crossing these features would create new feature combinations like `Country_USA_Product_Electronics` and `Country_Canada_Product_Clothing`.

+5. **Use Cases**:
+   - Crossed features are used in various contexts, including recommendation systems, advertising, and other domains where feature interactions are crucial for accurate predictions.

+### D. Bucketization of a Continuous Feature

+**Bucketization** (or discretization) involves transforming a continuous feature into categorical bins or buckets.
+This technique is used to convert continuous variables into discrete categories to simplify the model or handle non-linear relationships.

+#### Explanation:

+1. **Concept**:
+   - Bucketization divides the range of a continuous feature into discrete intervals or buckets.
+For example, if you have a continuous feature like `income`, you might bucketize it into ranges like `$0-$20k`, `$20k-$40k`, `$40k-$60k`, and so on.

+2. **Why Use Bucketization?**:
+   - **Handling Non-Linearity**: Bucketizing can help the model handle non-linear relationships between the continuous feature and the target variable.
+   - **Simplifying Models**: Reducing a continuous feature to a limited number of categories can simplify the model and make it easier to interpret.
+   - **Handling Outliers**: Bucketization can mitigate the impact of outliers by grouping extreme values into a single bucket.

+3. **Implementation**:
+   - **Equal-width Buckets**: Divide the range of the feature into intervals of equal width.
+   - **Equal-frequency Buckets**: Divide the feature so that each bucket contains approximately the same number of data points.
+   - **Custom Buckets**: Define buckets based on domain knowledge or specific criteria.

+4. **Example**:
+   - Suppose you have a continuous feature `age`.
+You might bucketize it into age groups: 0-18, 19-35, 36-50, 51-65, and 66+.
+Each age group is treated as a separate categorical feature.

+5. **Use Cases**:
+   - Bucketization is commonly used in decision trees and other models where handling continuous variables directly can be complex.
+It is also used in cases where certain thresholds or ranges have specific implications for the target variable.

+### Summary

+- **Crossed Feature Columns**: Create new features by combining two or more existing features to capture interactions and non-linear relationships.
+Useful for models that benefit from feature interactions.
+- **Bucketization of a Continuous Feature**: Transform continuous features into categorical buckets to simplify modeling and handle non-linear relationships.
+Useful for making continuous variables more manageable and interpretable.

+Both techniques are valuable tools in feature engineering that can help improve model performance by addressing specific characteristics of the data and relationships between features.

 ## One-Hot Encoding
 - Map from an attribute value to a single bit in a binary array
 - Each postion in array represent a possible value